(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Las Vegas is known for its lights, action, and excitement.
 Images of the infamous Strip with the miles of flashing neon lights are iconic.
 However, what few people don’t realize is that just beyond the dazzling lights, a few miles into the high desert is a vast dark wilderness that makes for a perfect stargazing adventure.

-What are the best places for stargazing near Las Vegas?
 The best places for stargazing around Las Vegas, Nevada are:

 - Red Rock Canyon

 - Sunrise Mountain

 - Pioneer Saloon

 There are many places within a short drive of Las Vegas that host some of the best stargazing conditions in the United States.
 These remote and pristine areas are popular with amateur as well as professional astronomers, photographers, and stargazers.

 Need a Vegas rental car?
 Find the best deals on car rentals in Las Vegas (Discover Cars)

 First, Can You Really See Stars in Las Vegas?